 My new adult habit of drinking a daily cup of hot chocolate began during a cold Nairobi winter.
 Hot chocolate was the perfect thing to give me respite from the cold as well as much needed comfort during that particular time in my life.

-I had at least one cup every evening.
-The only problem I had with my hot chocolate was that the chocolate powder sometimes didn’t dissolve fully into my milk.
 This made my hot chocolate not as chocolaty as I wanted.
 Instead, there would be disturbing specks of chocolate powder floating at the top of my drink.
 I didn’t think too much about it, but was certainly pleased when one day, unexpectedly, I found a solution to my predicament.

 Making the Perfect Cup of Hot Chocolate

 One morning, after my usual mid-morning walk, I came home in the mood for something chocolaty.
 I wanted something similar to hot chocolate but wanted it cold.
 I decided to try the recipe for a cold chocolate drink that I had seen so often on the side of many Cadbury Drinking Chocolate tins.
 The recipe read: